How to Make Kick-Ass

 The Pour Over is a beautiful coffee brewing method.
 It’s crafty, clever, and doesn’t require bells or whistles or power cords.
 The methodical steps result in the release of more flavour and complex tastes.

 Take a more detailed look below at our fanatical Pour Over Coffee brewing instructions.

 • Fresh beans • Fresh water • Pour over (Chemex or Hario V60, etc.) • Filter • Gooseneck kettle • Coffee grinder

 We recommend 2 TBSP of coffee for every 1 cup of water.
 For geeks, that’s a coffee-to-water ratio of 50 grams (1.8 oz) of ground coffee per 1 litre (34 fl oz) of water.

 For the bold folks out there, use more.
 And for the, um, less bold… you get it.

 Let water rest for at least 30 seconds after bringing it to a boil.

-Use a circular motion to ensure the grounds are just barely covered at all
+Use a circular motion to ensure the grounds are just barely covered at all times.

 Serve.
 Sip.
 Savour.